 First let's talk about running shoes, what your young cross country runner will wear to practice on a daily basis.
 It's important that you pick up a pair of quality running shoes, that's the first step and can easily be accomplished by going to your local running store or sporting goods retailer.

 Now I'm a fan of minimalist shoes in general and even more so for youth runners, who often have better mechanics than adults and already run on their forefoot.
-A child who is 70lbs, does not need a supportive running shoe and I feel they will do more harm than good in the long run.
+A child who is 70lbs does not need a supportive running shoe and I feel they will do more harm than good in the long run.

 Finding a minimal running shoe is getting harder and harder, especially in youth sizes.
-A shoe like the Nike Free, is a good flexible and lightweight shoe that should serve most youth runners well and comes in a variety of options and colors.
+A shoe like the Nike Free is a good flexible and lightweight shoe that should serve most youth runners well and comes in a variety of options and colors.
 My personal favorite is the New Balance Minimus, which was reintroduced in 2017.
 This is an ideal shoe for Coyotes practice as it's flexible, has a 4mm offset and has a Vibram sole to handle running on the grass and off roads.

-One thing to look for are lightweight shoes and shoes with a low heel to toe drop and a low heel height.
+One thing to look for is lightweight shoes and shoes with a low heel to toe drop and a low heel height.
 This will allow the foot to work in a more natural position.

 The next decision is racing shoes or spikes.
 This will be a personal preference and a lot of that will depend on how competitive your child is and how serious you/they are taking running.
 At the youth level, most races aren't even conducive to wearing spikes as the kids will often have to run over concrete trails for a long period of time.